Chantz-J/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+A: .forEach iterates through an array, and executes a function on every index.
+It recieved the function as an argument Map returns a new array, iterating over the array with a function or other parameter

 2. Explain the difference between a callback and a higher order function.
+A: HOF recieves a function(s) as an argument, and a callback is used as a parameter by a higher-orde function/

 3. What is closure?
+A: When something nested must reach outside of it's scope.

 4. Describe the four rules of the 'this' keyword.

+1. Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
+2. Whenever a function is called by a preceding dot, the object before that dot is this.
+3. Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+4. Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?
+The super keyword calls in methods of a parent class.
+It's also used within a constructor to call the parent constructor, and get access to their key-values.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.